asa-stat-computing-and-graphics/COST-DataExpo-2018/UnsupervisedLearningUSWeatherForecastPerformance/README.md

 This is not a real error and the code would keep running.

 ### simulation_study_analysis_markdown.Rmd
-This is the Rmd files including all the content related to simulation study.
+This is the Rmd files including all the content related to simulation study, *which would take about 10 hours to run under ASUS laptop with 8th Gen Intel Core i5 and 32G RAM*.
 The main content of this file includes:

-1. Functions for Data simulation and Analysis
+1. Functions for Data simulation and Result Summary (Fig 8)
 2. Smooth FPCA on B-spline Non-parametric Regression
-3. Clustering Number Selection Validation
+3. Clustering Number Selection Validation (Table 2)
-4. Clustering Validation Study
+4. Clustering Validation Study (Table 3)

 #### The function "ipak" is also applied at the beginning of this code